SwapnilPande/chess-id/README.md

 ## Dataset from original repository

 The dataset used to train the model is available at the following link.
 This dataset was made available by the original author of this repository. https://www.dropbox.com/s/618l4ddoykotmru/Chess%20ID%20Public%20Data.zip?dl=0

+## Training
+To train the model, first train only the new untrained layers.
+Then, train all the layers in the VGG model to fine tune the model.
+The train file supports command line arguments to load a model and to specify the number of layers to train.